 For instance, we could only have the pins 0, 1, 12-15 available on a GPIO port.
 GEX provides a helpful abstraction to bridge the gaps in the port: The selected pins are packed together and represented, in commands and events, as a block of six pins (0x3F) instead of their original positions in the register (0xF003).
-This scheme is shown in Figure 15.1.
+This scheme is shown in Figure 13.1.
 The translation is done in the unit driver and works transparently, as if the block of pins had no gaps-all the referenced pins are updated simultaneously without glitches.
 Where pin numbers are used, the order in the packed word should be provided-in our example, that would be 0-5, counting from the least significant bit.

-GP IC ) p ort - - - -
+GP IC) p ort - - - -

-15 - 14 13 1 2 11 10 9 8 7 6 5 4 3 2 1 0 ]
+15 - 14 13 1 2 11 10 9 8 7 6 5 4 3 2 1 0]

 -

-Coi mı ma nd s / e٧ /ent s
+Commands / events

-Ι Γ 15 14 13 12 1 0 ]
+Ι Γ 15 14 13 12 1 0]

-Figure 15.1: Pin packing
+Figure 13.1: Pin packing

-15.2 Digital Output
+13.2 Digital Output

 The digital output unit provides a write access to one or more pins of a GPIO port.
 This unit additionally supports pulse generation on any of its pins; this is implemented in software, with timing derived from the system timebase, in order to support pulses on all pins regardless of hardware PWM support.
-Pins in commands are expressed in the packed format (Section 15.1.2).
+Pins in commands are expressed in the packed format (Section 13.1.2).

-15.2.1 Digital Output Configuration
+13.2.1 Digital Output Configuration